keepitrio/100-days-of-code/log.md

 I also worked on the random color button.
 When you click on this button, you'll get a random color from an array of 5 colors.
 The only problem with this is that it changes any previous drawing to that color as well.
 Ideally, I'd want the previous colors to remain, but that's for another day.

 **Thoughts** I felt great about my progress today.
 Little steps, but getting there.

+### Day 6

+**Today's Progress**: My "doing" time will mainly consist of copying websites and practicing string manipulation and other little exercises like that.
+Today I started copying one of my favorite websites, coolers.co.
+It will have the basic functionality of clicking on Space button to get a new set of colors.
+Today I used JS to create the divs that will contain the colors when Space button is pressed.

+**Thoughts** Why aren't my CSS styles showing?
+I'm missing something here...